Belarus: Lukashenko accuses Russian mercenaries, critics of plotting attack | DW | 31.07.2020

 Observers in Belarus and Russia have speculated as to Lukashenko's true intentions.
 Are the arrests meant to anger Russian President Vladimir Putin, who is seeking to bring Belarus closer to the Kremlin, or to signal to the West that it should stay on the alert when it comes to Russia?

-Piotr Petrovsky, an expert at Belaya Rus think tank which is closely affiliated with the Lukashenko regime, wrote on Facebook that the arrest of the Wagner mercenaries had clearly shown that many opposition candidates were simply puppets of the Kremlin.
+Piotr Petrovsky, an expert at the Belaya Rus think tank which is closely affiliated with the Lukashenko regime, wrote on Facebook that the arrest of the Russian men had clearly shown that many opposition candidates were simply puppets of the Kremlin.
 Lukashenko himself has warned several times of possible subversive acts prepared by people from abroad who would "take part in provocations" — with the implication being that Moscow would be behind it all.

 Read more: Dirty Russian oil fuels anger in Minsk